Life is doubly hard for single mothers who play the role of both, the father and the mother, for their kids.

 Unemployment insurance offers temporary financial assistance to employees who lost their jobs through no fault of their own; providing a safety net for them and their families during times of unemployment.

 You may submit an application for unemployment benefits online or if you wish to file by phone, call a Tele-Center at 800-939-6631 to speak to a customer service representative.

 To be eligible for TEXAS (Towards EXcellence, Access and Success) Grant, you must demonstrate financial need as determined by the FAFSA — that is, a 9 month EFC of no more than $5,430, and be enrolled at least three-quarter time.

-Funding is limited, so you must complete and submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15th for priority consideration.
+Since funding is limited, you must complete and submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15th for priority consideration.

 Administered by the state of Texas, TPEG provides assistance to students with financial need who are seeking a first Bachelor’s degree, a graduate degree or professional degree.